harman-kaur0/harman-kaur0/README.md

  ### Hi! 👋 ###
- I am a full Stack Developer with a background in pharmacy and biochemistry who loves working with hooks and bootstrap.
-I strive to continue learning as I work on building innovative applications.
+ *<div align="center">I am a full Stack Developer with a background in pharmacy and biochemistry who loves working with hooks and bootstrap.</div>*

 <hr/>

  ### Currently Learning 🙇‍♀️ ###